npgsql/doc/conceptual/Npgsql/installation.md

 If you'd like to have Visual Studio Design-Time support, give our [VSIX extension a try](ddex.md).

-## GAC Installation
+## Windows MSI Installer

 In some cases you'll want to install Npgsql into your [Global Assembly Cache (GAC)](https://msdn.microsoft.com/en-us/library/yf1d93sz%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).
 This is usually the case when you're using a generic .NET Framework program that can work with any ADO.NET provider but doesn't come with Npgsql or reference it directly (e.g. Excel, PowerBI...).
-For these cases, you can download the Npgsql Windows installer from [our Github releases page](https://github.com/npgsql/npgsql/releases): it will install Npgsql (and optionally the Entity Framework providers) into your GAC and add Npgsql's DbProviderFactory into your `machine.config` file.
+For these cases, you can download the Npgsql Windows MSI installer for Npgsql 4.1.x from [our Github releases page](https://github.com/npgsql/npgsql/releases): it will install Npgsql (and optionally the Entity Framework providers) into your GAC and add Npgsql's DbProviderFactory into your `machine.config` file.
 This is *not* the general recommended method of using Npgsql - always install via Nuget if possible.
 In addition to Npgsql.dll, this will also install `System.Threading.Tasks.Extensions.dll` into the GAC.

+Note that support for the Windows MSI installer has been discontinued since Npgsql 5.0.0.
+However, it is still available for versions 4.1.x, is updated from time to time and should work well.

 ## DbProviderFactory in .NET Framework